janzheng/janzheng/_posts/lab/2014-03-20-sticky-sidebar.md

 I've seen a few implementations of this idea in the wild, but can't remember where.
 I'll update this post with examples when I find any.
 Or you could spare me the trouble and "send me some.":mailto:janeazy@gmail.com

-h2(#left-nav--anchor-4).
-Implementation
+<h2 id="#left-nav--anchor-4">Implementation</h2>

 There are a few scenarios I used when I built the demo:

-# Is the sidebar always fairly short?
+* Is the sidebar always fairly short?
-# Is the sidebar most likely going to be very tall?
+* Is the sidebar most likely going to be very tall?
-# Could the sidebar be either short or tall?
+* Could the sidebar be either short or tall?

 1) If the sidebar is usually short, it will most likely never be larger than the browser viewport.
 In this scenario, the sidebar could easily remain a fixed-position element.